 Learn how to make an easy T-shirt with a Cricut!
 This is a great project for beginners and I show you how to do it step by step.

 One of the reasons many people buy a Cricut is to be able to make T-shirts!
-And it’s easy to see why — the Cricut is perfect for T-shirt making, as it cuts out iron-in vinyl design like a champ.
+And it’s easy to see why — the Cricut is perfect for T-shirt making, as it cuts out iron-on vinyl designs like a champ.
 My Print Then Cut Iron on Transfer T-Shirt tutorial is a big hit and my heart mandala shirt also draws a big audience!
 These can be a little challenging for beginners.
 So I want to dial it back a bit and do a very easy tutorial on how to make a T shirt with a Cricut for you!

 A couple of months ago I did a full-color Print Then Cut Iron on Transfer T-Shirt tutorial which was a big hit, but print then cut can be a little challenging for beginners.
 So I want to dial it back a bit and do a very easy tutorial on how to make a T shirt with a Cricut with you!